David G. Litwin, Ph.D.

 Interests

-I like roadside geology, hiking, reading fiction, playing the double bass, and sewing my own clothes.
+I like playing the double bass, climbing (usually plastic) rocks, hiking, reading fiction, and sewing my own clothes.